wwelden/Carbon/README.md

-# Carbon & Oxide & Oxide Programming Language
+# Carbon & Oxide Programming Language

 Carbon is a modern programming language that amalgamates syntax from Go, JavaScript, Rust, Haskell, C#, Java, and C. It features clean, expressive syntax with powerful functional programming capabilities including Haskell-inspired pattern matching and Go-style error handling.